 - Prairie Ridge Integrated Behavioral Healthcare is a private, non-profit corporation offering substance abuse prevention and treatment services to an eight-county region of north central Iowa.
 Prairie Ridge also some provides residential care to Iowans living statewide.

 - The Alliance of Coalitions 4 Change is a statewide network seeking to increase the synergy of substance abuse prevention efforts in Iowa.
 The goal is to “unify Iowa prevention coalitions to effect positive change.”

 Federal Government Agencies & Initiatives/National Nonprofits

 - The Drug Free Communities Support Program (DFC), created by the Drug Free Communities Act of 1997, is the nation’s leading effort to mobilize communities to prevent youth drug use.
-Directed by the Office of National Drug Control Policy (ONDCP), in partnership with the Substance Abuse and Mental Health Services Administration (SAMHSA), the DFC program provides grants to local drug-free community coalitions to increase collaboration among community partners and to prevent and reduce youth substance use.
+Directed by the Office of National Drug Control Policy (ONDCP), the DFC program provides grants to local drug-free community coalitions to increase collaboration among community partners and to prevent and reduce youth substance use.